 Forceps and Vacuum Extractor Trauma

 The risk of bruising after birth and lacerations is higher during forceps or vacuum extractor-assisted vaginal births than during unaided vaginal deliveries.
 Forceps are used to aid in the delivery of infants.
-A vacuum extractor provides suction to the head of the infant during delivery.
+A vacuum extractor provides suction to the head of the infant during the birth process.

 What Birth Injuries Can Result from the Misuse of Forceps?